TeffTechnologies/Canon-Camera-Control/README.md

     * **Chrome/Edge:** Look for an "Install" icon (usually a + sign) in the address bar.
     * **Safari:** Click the "Share" button, then "Add to Home Screen."
-    * **Firefox:** Look for the "Install" icon in the address bar.
+    * **Firefox:** Look for the "Install" icon in the address bar (mobile app only).

 These docs will be updated as features are added.
-Contact hey@teff.tech(mailto:hey@teff.tech) for issues or feature requests.
+Contact hey@teff.tech for questions or feature requests.